monarch-initiative/phenogrid/README.md

 We have two folders, `hp/` and `mp/`.
 Take a look at `hp/` for example.

 The `hp.owl` is downloaded from Ontobee.
-Then we used the jar from `/owl2vowl` to convert the corresponding owl file into a JSON file.
+Then we used (OWL2VOWL converter)[https://github.com/VisualDataWeb/OWL2VOWL] to convert the corresponding owl file into a JSON file.
 For example:

 ````
-java -jar owl2vowl/owl2vowl.jar -file hp/hp.owl
+java -jar owl2vowl.jar -file hp/hp.owl
 ````

 Then we parse the `hp.json` into a graph json file called `hp_graph.json` with the following command: